INSTINCT

 The point is not to ignore the maths.
 The point is to listen when the numbers look good but something still feels wrong.

-The problem is that things change.
+The problem is that things always change.
 Costs rise, attention gets divided, and something that once looked like progress can start pulling the business backwards.

 The point is not to prove anyone wrong.
 It is to be honest about what is working now.